 Nokia Lumia 720 smartphone with Windows Phone 8 is priced officially at Rs 18,999 and can be purchased for less.
 All those folks who like to read emails in a unified inbox, engage in social networks across a simple interface, make calls and send texts, should absolutely consider the Lumia 720.
 For a mid-range device, the Lumia 720 does offer suitable imaging quality and decent battery life.
 Not to miss out on Nokia Exclusive goodies – Music, Maps, Mix Radio, and other pre-loaded apps. .

-At the price point, the Lumia 720 does face tough competition from devices but for those who want simplicity in interacting with the device – Lumia 720 is the best bet.
+At the price point, the Lumia 720 does face tough competition from Android devices but for those who want simplicity in interacting with the device – Lumia 720 is the best bet.
 The non-removable battery might be an issue but then screen real estate and handful design do make one ignore it.